 Some debt consolidation loans are made available via a “debt consolidation program.”
 Typically, this product is offered by debt relief and debt management service providers.
 It provides you with a more convenient way to achieve 100 percent credit card payoff.

 Lending Arch’s debt consolidation loans are straightforward.
-If you need funds to cover your costly debts, look no further — apply online for an instant quote on a $2,000 to $40,000 consolidation loan.
+If you need funds to cover your costly debts, look no further — apply online for an instant quote on a $1,000 to $15,000 debt consolidation loan.

 1. Locking In Better Interest Rates

 Most of the lower interest rate credit cards in Canada are around 11.99 percent.
 The high end is at about 24.99 percent, especially if you have cash advances.

 These numbers are higher than what you would get with a traditional loan.
 Typically, you can find personal loans with APR rates well below the average credit card rate if you have good credit.

 Imagine if you sustain $20,000 in credit card debt for five years before it is paid in full.

 A personal loan with a five-year term could run thousands of dollars less in interest.
 That means you could save a substantial amount by consolidating your credit card debts right now.

 2. Improving Your Credit Score

 A debt consolidation loan gives you a way to pay off your credit card debts.
 That puts your utilization rates as low as zero percent.
 Your utilization rate drop applies to both your combined and individual ratios.
 Your total debts do not go down, but your utilization rate is the largest factor in your credit score’s calculation.